-In addition to f{max} which could be obtained from the instantaneous change of the phase of h at the chirp, the power spectral density (PSD) of the strain, poses to reveal further features about the star's EOS.
+In addition to $f{max}$ which could be obtained from the instantaneous change of the phase of $h$ , the power spectral density (PSD) of the strain, $h$ , poses to reveal further features about the star's EoS.
 Refs.
-[10, 22] shows the presence of high frequency spectral features in the f_1 , f_2 and f_3 (as defined in Ref.
-[22]) modes for binaries with different EOS description.
-The positioning and strength of the frequencies depends on the nature of the EOS.
+[22, 10] shows the presence of high frequency spectral features in the $f_1$ , $f_2$ and $f_3$ , as defined in Ref.
+[22] modes for binaries with different EoS description.
+The positioning and strength of the frequencies depends on the nature of the EoS.
 One of the important aspects about the power spectra of the mergers is that the strength of the PSD at 2 kHz to 5 kHz frequencies is weak enough that the current LVK detectors are unable to discern them from the noise.
-It is also pointed out that the third generation gravitational wave interferometers, the Einstein Telescope and the Cosmic Explorer, would have higher sensitivities at these frequencies making them more likely to resolve the f -modes.
+It is also pointed out that the third generation gravitational wave interferometers, the Einstein Telescope and the Cosmic Explorer, would have higher sensitivities at these frequencies making them more likely to resolve the $f$ -modes.
 Further, Ref.
-[22] notes the occurrence of 'quasiuniversal' relations relating f -modes with compactness and the maximum frequency of chirp with tidal deformability of a single stable NS for the given EOS.
-These relations can be explained partially by the stiffness of the equation of state, softer EOSs leading to higher f -modes.
+[22] notes the occurrence of 'quasiuniversal' relations relating $f$ -modes with compactness and the maximum frequency of chirp with tidal deformability of a single stable NS for the given EoS.
+These relations can be explained partially by the stiffness of the equation of state, softer EoSs leading to higher $f$ -modes.
 Recent studies of the BNSM with the phase transition have examined whether the features of the phase transition could be imprinted in the f-mode frequencies, for example, the shift of the peak frequencies.
-[8, 23] We are currently investigating the spectral features of the BNSM with a specific crossover EOS and have found some interesting postmerger behaviour showing elongated duration owing to the stiffened EOS.
-[18, 19, 24]
+We are currently investigating the spectral features of the BNSM with a specific crossover EoS and have found some interesting postmerger behaviour showing elongated duration owing to the stiffened EoS.

-4 Conclusion
+4. Conclusion

-We briefly summarize recent studies of BNSM with quark matter EOSs.
+We have briefly summarized some recent studies on the BNSM with quark matter.
 An observation of the postmerger and the collapse in a BNSM could be used to determine the nature of the phase transition and the physics at the crossover densities.
 The next generation GW detectors will probe and unveil the physics of this dense matter physics with their highly improved power of detectabilities at higher GW frequencies.

-Finally, noting a caveat that there have been no studies fully considering aspects such as magnetohydrodynamics and neutrino transport for the simulations, however, we expect that essential features of the non-perturbative characters of the QCD would be revealed and confirmed without needing to take these considerations into account.
+Finally, noting a caveat that there have been no studies fully considering such as MHD and neutrino transport for the simulations, however, we expect that essential features of the non-perturbative characters of the QCD would be revealed and confirmed without taking these considerations into account.